Fibroids in pregnancy - what you need to know

 On the muscle wall of the womb: Intramural fibroids grow in the womb’s muscle wall

-Inner wall of the womb growing into the space inside the womb: Submucous fibroids grow from the womb’s inner wall into the space inside the womb
+The inner wall of the womb growing into the space inside the womb: Submucous fibroids grow from the womb’s inner wall into the space inside the womb

 Stalk type fibroids: Both subserous and submucous fibroids can develop on a stalk.
 When this occurs they are called pedunculated fibroids.